 Since an improperly synchronized program can exhibit different sets of behaviors on different platforms, how do we even specify the semantics of such programs and reason about them?
 Clearly, we would like to reason about programs in a platform-independent fashion, rather than reasoning about a program's behaviors separately for each platform.
 Languages like Java, C# allow such platform-independent reasoning by defining a memory model at the programming language level.
 Now, what does a memory model for a programming language like C# mean?
-The C# memory model (also called the .NET memory model [15]) is a set of abstract rules which capture the behaviors of multithreaded programs on any implementation platform - uni-processor or multiprocessor.
+The C# memory model (also called the .NET memory model [21]) is a set of abstract rules which capture the behaviors of multi-threaded programs on any implementation platform - uni-processor or multi-processor.
 Given a multi-threaded C# program P, the set of execution traces of P permitted under the .NET memory model is a superset of the traces obtained by interleaving the operations of program P's individual threads.
 The operations in any thread include read/write of shared variables and synchronization operations like lock/unlock.
 The .NET memory model permits certain operations within a thread to be completed out-of-order, that is, the programming language level memory model essentially specifies which reorderings are allowed.
 So, to consider all program behaviors we need to take into account - (a) arbitrary interleavings of threads, and (b) certain (not all) reorderings within a thread.
 This makes the formal verification of improperly synchronized multi-threaded programs especially hard.

 Basic Approach In this paper, we develop a memory-model sensitive invariant checker for the programming language C#.
 Our checker verifies a C# program at the level of bytecodes.
 The checker proceeds by representing and managing states at the level of C#'s stack-based virtual machine.
+Even though the approach is illustrated for the C# programming language, any language which can get compiled into CLI bytecode can be handled by our method.
 Moreover, the checker's state space exploration takes the .NET memory model into account.
 In other words, it allows the reorderings permitted by .NET memory model to explore additional reachable states in a program.
 Thus, the programming language level memory model is treated as a formal contract between the program and the language implementation; we then take this contract into account during software verification.

-Furthermore, we note that programmers usually understand possible behaviors of a multi-threaded program by using a stronger model called Sequential Consistency [10].
-An execution model for multi-threaded programs is sequentially consistent if for any program P (a) any execution of P is an interleaving of the operations in the constituent threads (b) the operations in each constituent thread execute in program order.
+Furthermore, we note that programmers usually understand possible behaviors of a multi-threaded program by using a stronger model called Sequential Consistency [16].
+An execution model for multithreaded programs is sequentially consistent if for any program P (a) any execution of P is an interleaving of the operations in the constituent threads (b) the operations in each constituent thread execute in program order.
 Thus, if we are model checking an invariant $\varphi$ , our checker may uncover counter-example traces which (a) violate $\varphi$ , and (b) are not allowed under Sequential Consistency.
 Disallowing such counter-example traces requires disabling reorderings among operations.
 This is usually done by inserting memory barriers or fence operations; a memory barrier is an operation such that instructions before the barrier must complete before the starting of instructions after the barriers.
 Since memory barriers are expensive operations (in terms of performance) we use a maxflow-mincut algorithm to insert minimal number of barriers/fences for ruling out program states which are unreachable under Sequential Consistency.